apache/nuttx/drivers/sensors/README.txt

 The ADXL372 is a 200g tri-axis accelerometer that is capable of detecting and recording shock impact impact events.
-Recording trigger characteristics are programed into the sensor via multiple threshold and duration registers.
+Recording trigger characteristics are programmed into the sensor via multiple threshold and duration registers.
 The ADXL372 is a SPI only device that can transfer data at 10 MHz.
 The data transfer performance of this part permits the sensor to be sampled "on demand" rather than periodically sampled by a